leucinw/TIPTOP/README.md

 ```
 Chengwen Liu, 2021, TIPTOP: From Tinker Input Preparing To Output Processing, Zenodo, doi: 10.5281/zenodo.5227347
 ```

+## Tutorial
+Run the individual program with `-h` option to get help information.
+Detailed tutorials for running each program is coming (not) soon.

 ## Note
 Some of the functionality is not perfect yet.